Consumer medicine information

 Do not take ASACOL if:

-• you are allergic to mesalazine or any of the other ingredients of this medicine listed at the end of this leaflet.
+• you are allergic to mesalazine, aspirin or any other salicylates, or any of the ingredients listed at the end of this leaflet.
+Always check the ingredients to make sure you can take this medicine.

 Children and adolescents